matrix-org/synapse/docs/usage/configuration/config_documentation.md

    behind a reverse-proxy.

-* `request_id_header`: The header extracted from each incoming request that is used as the basis for the request ID which is used in logs and tracing to correlate and match up requests.
+* `request_id_header`: The header extracted from each incoming request that is used as the basis for the request ID.
+The request ID used in logs and tracing to correlate and match up requests.
 When unset, Synapse will generate automatic sequential request IDs.
 This option is useful when Synapse is behind a reverse-proxy.
 For example, if you use Cloudflare in front of Synapse, you